Ebube-Ochemba/alx-system_engineering-devops/README.md

-# System Engineering and DevOps - Bash, Scripting...
+# System engineering & DevOps - Bash

 > This repository contains programs written for the system engineering and DevOps
 > track at Alx.